-In the interim, we will continue to operate under the two existing pipeline access codes and will continue to use our existing OATIS system.
-The existing MPOC and VTC pricing methodologies will therefore continue to apply for GY2021.
+On March 2021, the Firstgas Board formally decided not to proceed with the Gas Transmission Access Code (GTAC) project.
+As a result, we will continue to operate under the two existing pipeline access codes and will continue to use our existing OATIS system.
+The existing MPOC and VTC pricing methodologies will therefore continue to apply for GY2022.
 These pricing methodologies have been updated to reflect changes in allowable revenue, forecast transmission quantities, pass-through and recoverable costs.